-Laser cutters are CNC machines that use a thin, high-powered laser beam to cut materials.
+A laser cutter is a CNC machine that uses a thin, high-powered focused laser beam to cut materials.
 The process is most often used in industrial manufacturing.
 Laser cutters are commonly used for quality welding and to cut industrial sheet metal, but laser cutters can also be used for other materials from composites to rubber, glass, wood, and aluminum.

-Laser cutting offers several advantages over traditional mechanical cutting or CNC machining processes, including quicker production, decreased contamination of the workpiece, and reduced chance of warping.
-Laser cutting produces clean cuts and has a small chance of operator error making them great for fast prototyping.
+The laser cutting process offers several advantages over traditional mechanical cutting or CNC machining processes, including quicker production, decreased contamination of the workpiece, and reduced chance of warping.
+A laser cutter produces clean laser cut parts and has a small chance of operator error making them great for fast prototyping.

 Xometry's custom laser cutting services offer a cost-effective on-demand solution for your sheet metal fabrication needs, including the material, details, and size of the project.
 From fast, low-volume prototypes to high-quality, high-volume production runs, Xometry’s massive partner network has the ideal shop and the ideal machines for the job.

 Choose from millions of possible combinations of materials, finishes, tolerances, markings, and certifications for your order.